 At the near-surface level, the wind maps and anomaly fields (Fig. 8) show that the moisture flux from the tropical North Atlantic into Amazonia was weaker than normal during the early rainy season in September-November 2004 and during the peak of the rainy season (December 2004-February 2005) in southern Amazonia.
 The subtropical North Atlantic high weakened and was displaced northward during this period.
 The northeast trades and moisture transport into the Amazon weakened, as shown by large moisture transport flux anomalies from the Amazon into the tropical North Atlantic.
 The presence of a cyclonic anomaly during the peak of the rainy season of 2005 over eastern Bolivia is associated with a strong southerly flow anomaly east of the Andes.
-This pattern is also indicative of a reduction in the moisture flow from northern Amazon region to southwestern Amazonia.
-The southerly flow anomalies suggest a weakening of the Low Level Jet (LLJ, Marengo et al. 2004) east of the Andes during December 2004-February 2005 peak season, when this season normally shows the peak of LLJ activity.
-In fact, no events of LLJ were detected during this season, while average number of jet events for this season is typically about 12.
+This pattern is also indicative of a reduction in the moisture flow from the northern Amazon region to southwestern Amazonia.
+The southerly flow anomalies suggest a weakening of the low-level jet (LLJ; Marengo et al. 2004) east of the Andes during the December 2004-February 2005 peak season, when this season normally shows the peak of LLJ activity.
+In fact, no events of LLJ were detected during this season, while the average number of jet events for this season is typically about 12.
 This pattern confirms that moisture transport from the tropical North Atlantic and northern Amazonia into southern Amazonia during the peak rainy season was extremely reduced.
 For comparison, the number of LLJ episodes detected during other drought years in Amazonia, as in 1983 and 1998, was 12 and 23, respectively.
 This altered pattern corroborates the different nature of this drought of 2005 as compared to other droughts.
 Only during March-May 2005 were the trade winds and the moisture flux stronger than normal, converging with the westerly flow over central Amazonia, consistent with more rainfall in central and eastern Amazonia as shown in Figs. 1 and 2.

-Fig. 9 shows a Hovmoller diagram of meridional wind anomalies along 5 °N-5 °S from 1960 to 2005 for the region 75-25 °W in the equatorial Atlantic and the most important drought years are marked with horizontal black lines.
-Each of the drought years seem to be different in terms of intensity of the north and southeast trade winds and the position of the ITCZ and equatorial convergence over the continent.
-In 2005, the ITCZ was displaced anomalously northward, especially in the tropical North Atlantic, a pattern observed since 2003 that is consistent with warming in the tropical North Atlantic.
-In central Amazonia the northeast trades were weaker from most of 2004 to the beginning of 2005.
-In 1998, central and eastern Amazonia exhibited a weakening of the northeast trades and the anomalies were stronger in these regions of Amazonia as compared to 2005.
-These observations imply a weakened flow from the tropical North Atlantic leading to, less rainfall and drying conditions in eastern and central Amazonia in 1998 in comparison to 2005.
+Figure 9 shows a Hovmöller diagram of meridional wind anomalies along 5°N-5°S from 1960 to 2005 for the region 75°-25°W in the equatorial Atlantic, and the most important drought years are marked with horizontal black lines.
+Each of the drought years seems to be different in terms of intensity of the north and southeast trade winds and the position of the ITCZ and equatorial convergence over the continent.
+In 2005, the ITCZ was displaced anomalously northward, especially in the tropical North Atlantic, a pattern observed since 2003 that is consistent with warming in the tropical